hpc-carpentry/hpc-parallel-novice/_episodes/02-02-parallel-estimate.md

 > 1. Compressing the files in a directory
 > 2. Converting the currency in all rows of a large spreadsheet (10 million rows)
 > 3. Writing an e-mail in an online editor
-> 4. Watching a video on youtube/vimeo/etc. or in a video player application
+> 4. Watching a video on YouTube/vimeo/etc. or in a video player application
 >
 > > ## Solution
-> > 1. parallel, each file can be compressed seperately
+> > 1. parallel, each file can be compressed separately
-> > 2. parallel, each row can be converted seperately
+> > 2. parallel, each row can be converted separately
 > > 3. not parallel, we only have one writer (you)
 > > 4. not parallel, you only have one consumer (you)
 > {: .solution}